kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

-# Screencast Metadata
+﻿# Screencast Metadata

 -----

 ### Language, Editor and Platform versions used in these screencasts:

 **Language:** Swift 4
-**Platform:** iOS 11, Node JS
+**Platform:** iOS 11
 **Editor**: Xcode 9.1

 -----

 ### RW Screencast Title:
-Accessing data using oAuth and Webhooks
+Accessing data using oAuth

 ### Course Description:
-Using oAuth and Webhooks to access data from a popular site such as Strava inside an iOS application
+Using oAuth  to access data from a popular site such as Strava inside an iOS application

 TH
 ------------
 Hi everybody, this is Spiro.
-Today we’re going to explore integrating third party data into an iOS mobile app with automatic updates using an API and webhooks-- all by way of oAuth.
+Today we’re going to explore using oAuth to integrate third party data into an iOS mobile app with updates using an API.

 In this screencast, we’ll leverage a popular athlete data tracking service called Strava – this will be our source of third party data.
-We’ll use two popular libraries called oAuthSwift and Socket.IO to automatically integrate the data from Strava into our own application.
+We’ll use the library oAuthSwift to integrate the data from Strava into our own application.

 So let’s get started!